uo-ec607/lectures/12-parallel/12-parallel.md

 As I keep saying, it's now incredibly easy to run parallel programs in R. The truth is that it has actually been easy to do so for a long time... but the implementation used to vary by operating system.
 In particular, simple parallel implementations that worked perfectly well on Linux or Mac didn't work on Windows (which required a lot more overhead).
 For example, take a look at the [help documentation](https://stat.ethz.ch/R-manual/R-devel/library/parallel/html/mclapply.html) for the `parallel::mclapply()` function, which has been around since 2011.
 If you did so, you would see a warning that `mclapply()` *"relies on forking and hence is not available on Windows"*.

 Now, we clearly didn't encounter any OS-specific problems when we ran the parallel versions of our motivating examples above.
-The same code worked for everyone, including anyone using Windows. ~~*Loud booing.*~~ What was happening behind the scenes is that the `future` (and `pbapply`) packages automatically handled any complications for us.
+The same code worked for everyone, including anyone using Windows. ~~*Loud booing.*~~ What was happening behind the scenes is that the **future** (and **pbapply**) packages automatically handled any complications for us.
 The parallel functions were being executed in a way that was optimised for each person's OS.

 But what is "forking" and why does it matter what OS I am using anyway?
 Those are good questions that relate to the method of parallelization (i.e. type of cluster) that your system supports.
 The short version is that there are basically two ways that code can be parallelized:

 - **Forking** works by cloning your entire R environment to each separate core.
 This includes your data, loaded packages, functions, and any other objects in your current session.
 This is very efficient because you don't have to worry about reproducing your "master" environment in each "worker" node.
 Everything is already linked, which means that you aren't duplicating objects in memory.
-However, forking is not supported on Windows.
+However, forking is not supported on Windows and can also cause problems in a GUI or IDE like RStudio.
 - **Parallel sockets** (aka "PSOCKs") work by launching a new R session in each core.
 This means that your master environment has to be copied over and instantiated separately in each parallel node.
 This requires greater overhead and causes everything to run slower, since objects will be duplicated across each core.
 Technically, a PSOCK works by establishing a network (e.g. as if you were connected to a remote cluster), but everything is self-contained on your computer.
 This approach can be implemented on every system, including Windows.

 I've summarised the differences between the two approaches in the table below.
 The general rule of thumb is that you should use forking if it is available to you.
 And, indeed, this is exactly the heuristic that the future ecosystem follows via the `plan(multiprocess)` function.